 Mistakes happen.
 While it may not be likely to eliminate errors completely, there are many changes a human services agency can make to reduce the possibility of errors being made.
 It all starts with simplifying processes—and in doing so, creating less opportunity for errors to occur.Read More

-Now is the time for government agencies to modernize their approach to document management.
+Now is the time for human services agencies to modernize their approach to document management.

 In fact, as we publish this blog post, four out of five agencies are either actively in the process of doing so or planning to in the future, according to research from the Center for Digital Government.Read More